Martin boundaries and asymptotic behavior of branching random walks: Survival, persistence and boundary measure

-We start by observing that the two tables are related; indeed, by taking $B=\emptyset$ (or any finite set for that matter) on the left we obtain the one on the right.
-Moreover it is useful to understand which implications hold in general and under the assumption that the subsets are connected; when an implication hold for connected subsets (resp.~does not hold even when the subsets are connected) we use a red arrow.
-Clearly $\nrightarrow$ is stronger than $\nRightarrow$ and $\Rightarrow$ is stronger than $\rightarrow$.
-Analogously, $\Rightarrow$ (resp.~$\rightarrow$) on the left table are stronger that the corresponding implication on the right one and $\nRightarrow$) (resp.~$\nrightarrow$) on the right table are stronger than on the left one.
-Unless otherwise stated, all the (counter)examples are in $\mathbb{T}_d$ for $d \ge 3$ and $o$ is the root; Moreover $\lambda \in (1/d, \, 1/2\sqrt{d-1}]$ as in Section~\ref{sec:boundarymeasure} in such a way that there is a.s.~extinction on every finite subset and global survival.
+We start by observing that the two tables are related; indeed, by taking $B=\emptyset$ (or any finite set for that matter) on the left we obtain the corresponding one on the right.
+Unless stated otherwise, all the (counter)examples are on $\mathbb{T}_d$ for $d \ge 3$ and $o$ is the root; moreover $\lambda \in (1/d, \, 1/2\sqrt{d-1}]$ as in Section~\ref{sec:boundarymeasure} in such a way that there is a.s.~extinction on every finite subset but global survival with positive probability.